chanwkimlab/MarcoPolo/README.md

 # Getting started

+1. Converting scRNA-seq dataset you have to python-compatible file format.

-1. If you have a Seurat object `seurat_object`, you can save it to a Python-readable file format as follows.
-Files with prefix `scRNAdata` are generated
+If you have a Seurat object `seurat_object`, you can save it to a Python-readable file format using the following R codes.
+Sample data is included in the `example` directory.

+We are also working on directly supporting AnnData format, which the `scanpy` package is based on.
+Please wait.

 ```
 save_sce <- function(sce,path,lowdim='TSNE'){